laracast-screencasts/task-app/README.md

 		composer update

-    3. create .env file in main directery copy .env.example replace you DB configuration with current DB configuration in .env file
+    3. create a .env file in the  main directory copy .env.example replace your DB configuration with the  current DB configuration in the  .env file

     4. Database Migrations

     	php artisan migrate

-	5. Link to storage folder
+	5. Link to a storage folder

 		php artisan storage:link

-	6. run project
+	6. run a project
         php artisan serve

     7. Task Operation
-        All task operation run in Postman
+        All task operations run in Postman

         8.1 create task
         http://{your_url}/api/create - POST